sahilrajput03/devopswithkubernetes/README.md

 # configure flux to link with github
 flux bootstrap github --owner=sahilrajput03 --repository=kube-cluster-dwk --personal --private=false
+## ^^ This command creates a new repository in your accout if that repo doesn't exist already.
+Also, >>
+## IMPORTANT(Deploying flux repo to a new cluster): If the repo exists already, it'll clone the repo internally and will use it apply the configuration to currently running cluster.

 # flux docs for files configuration: https://fluxcd.io/docs/components/source/gitrepositories/